AwesomeDreamTeam/related-items/README.md

-# Related-Items
+# Front-End Capstone | Related Items

 > Related-Items is a module of the AwesomeDreamTeam Front-End Capstone project.
-> This module displays a list of products that are related to the currently viewed product.
+This module covers:
+* Related Product Cards
+* List Behavior
+* Related Products List
+* Your Outfit List

 ## Related Projects